by Tony Vidler

 The avoidance of doubt is really the benchmark here when you think about “clarity” as an isolated concept.
 That is, the concept goes beyond merely being clear about the information an adviser might choose to include…it extends to the obligation to include information that the adviser knows the client should have access to – even if the client isn’t aware of that.
 In other words, achieving clarity in written advice goes beyond simply using plain language.
 It requires that you use plain language to reveal all the the client has a need to know, whether they asked the right questions or not.

-THAT is the real benchmark.
+THAT is the real benchmark of effective written advice.